My Nightingale Is Singing: Plot

 When Maria is eight years old, her parents die from tuberculosis.
 Therefore, Maria is brought into a poor house.
 People live an isolated and sad life there.
 There is nothing beautiful there and no joy.

 Pompadella is the manager of the poor house.
 Since she expects to get more things while begging when she takes a child with her, she asks Maria to come with her.
 From now on, Maria accompanies Pompadella when Pompadella goes begging.
 Together they are very successful.

-But Maria also supports the other residents.
+Maria also supports the other residents.
 She helps Hen-Helen to tie her shoes, gives Dearie-Dearie her wool when she has dropped it or consoles Joey Squint when he gets scared because he hears voices.
-But she finds no comfort for herself because Maria is not able to discover something beautiful.
+She however finds no comfort for herself because Maria is not able to discover something beautiful.

 One day when she goes begging with Pompadella she hears a story that gives her strength and comfort.
-She wants to keep the story in her mind forever.
-But the only thing she can remember is the line "My linden plays, my nightingale is singing".
-At first, all the miseries and sorrows disappear from the poor house when Maria thinks about these words.
-But the words are not enough anymore, then Maria wants to have a real linden with a real nightingale.
+She wants to keep the story in her mind forever, but the only thing she can remember is the line "My linden plays, my nightingale is singing".
+At first, all the miseries and sorrows disappear from the poor house when Maria thinks about these words, but the words are not enough anymore, and then Maria wants to have a real linden with a real nightingale.

 One day Maria sees a pea lying on the floor.
 She plants it on the poor house's potato field, hopes and prays for it to become a linden.
 She tells Joey Squint that as soon as the linden sounds and the nightingale sings, he won't hear any more voices.

-The next morning there is a linden in the field.
-But it doesn't sound and there is no nightingale sitting on the tree.
-The linden can not comfort the residents of the house.
+The next morning there is a linden in the field, but it doesn't sound and there is no nightingale sitting on the tree.
+The linden cannot comfort the residents of the house.
 Maria runs to the linden at night.
 She feels that the linden is dead, that there is no life and that no soul lives in it.
 Then Maria decides to give the tree her own soul.
 From now on she continues to live in the linden and hears the nightingale singing every evening.

-The next morning, Maria has disappeared.
-But the linden is full of life.
+The next morning, Maria has disappeared, but the linden is full of life.
 The most beautiful music sounds from it and a nightingale sits on it.
-So it suddenly becomes beautiful and joyful in the poor house.
+It suddenly becomes beautiful and joyful in the poor house.
 The residents often ask about Maria.
 Only Joey Squint hears the linden whisper "It's me, Maria".

 Characters

 Astrid Lindgren describes the type of people who were living in poor houses at that time.
-They were old, poor, frail, sick, unable to work, starving, having mental disorders or were orphans.
+They were old, poor, frail, sick, unable to work, starving, having mental disorders or were orphans: